Drealine/weatherlinklive-driver-weewx/README.md

     hostname - #Set your IP or hostname of WLL module. time_out - #Set this for timeout in second of HTTP and UDP request.
 Default : 10 device_id - #Set the ID of your ISS that you've configured on the WLL Module.
 Ex : 1:iss-10:extraTemp1.
 Default : 1:iss.
-Be carefull for extra sensor because the column would be exist in Weewx database wl_apikey - #Create an API Key on your Weatherlink account wl_apisecret - #By creating API Key, you've also need an API Secret wl_stationid - #Check your station ID by using the method explain before
+Be carefull for extra sensor because the column would be exist in Weewx database wind_gust_2m_enable - #Set this if you want to have wind gust refresh each 2min instead of 10min default.
+Don't use this if you have udp enabled.
+Default : 0 wl_apikey - #Create an API Key on your Weatherlink account wl_apisecret - #By creating API Key, you've also need an API Secret wl_stationid - #Check your station ID by using the method explain before